doublebyte1/uploadClass/README.md

 # UploadClass

-This app interacts with the Youtube API, in order to upload videos, and insert them into a playlist.
+This app interacts with Zoom, the Youtube API and the slack API in order to download videos from Zoom, upload them to Youtube and insert them in a playlist, and annouce on Slack when the video is available.

 It was originally created for uploading the classes into a Youtube cohort playlist.